dart-archive/www.dartlang.org/src/site/articles/embedding-in-html/index.markdown

 ### No script injection of Dart code

-We do not support dynamically injecting a `<script>` tag that loads Dart code.
+We do not currently support or recommend dynamically injecting a `<script>` tag that loads Dart code.
 Recent browser security trends, like Content Security Policy, actively prevent this practice.